NovasTaylor/Test/pages/mydoc/mydoc_intro_conventions.md

 </pre>

 <pre class="report">
-  Excerpts from the SHACL Validation Report (the output results graph.)
+  Excerpts from the SHACL Validation Report (the Output Results graph.)
 </pre>

 <pre class="sparql">
-  SPARQL commands to retrieve additional information based on values identified in the report or to validate the validation report.
+  SPARQL statements used to retrieve additional information based on values identified in the report or to validate values identified in the validation report.
 </pre>

 <pre class="queryResult">